Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 Heads Up: This post may contain affiliate links, meaning we may get a commission if you make a purchase through our links, at no additional cost to you.
 We don’t do sponsored posts, free trips, or accept items for reviews.
 We only link to things we like and use personally.
 Read more about our philosophy.

-It’s also helpful to first understand the general layout of Big Sky Resort in relation to the town of Big Sky.
+It’s helpful to first understand where Big Sky Resort is located in relation to the town of Big Sky.
 I remember when I first looked into lodging here, I found it terribly confusing without having visited Big Sky before.
 Hope this helps!

 Once you turn off Highway 191 to head up the mountain towards Big Sky Resort, you’ll first pass through Big Sky’s Meadow Village area and the Town Center, both of which reside at about 6300′ elevation.

-Big Sky Town Center is the town’s “commercial hub” with shops, restaurants, a hotel, outfitters, a grocery store, movie theater, ice rink, and more.
+Big Sky Town Center is the town’s “commercial hub” with shops, restaurants, two hotels, several vacation rentals, outfitters, a grocery store, movie theater, ice rink, and more.

 Meadow Village is comprised of homes and townhomes along the Big Sky Golf Course (nordic skiing in the winter) with a small grocery store, a few restaurants, a bank, and some shops.
-Located across the road from Town Center, this area is mostly residential compared to Town Center.
+This area is mostly residential compared to Town Center.

-To get to Big Sky Resort and the ski lifts, you’ll continue past Town Center and Meadow Village and climb up the mountain to reach Big Sky Resort Mountain Village– about a 10-15 minute drive.
-Moonlight Basin area is 10 minutes further up the mountain from Mountain Village.
+To get to Big Sky Resort and the ski lifts, you’ll continue on Lone Mountain Road past Town Center and Meadow Village and climb up the mountain to reach Big Sky Resort’s Mountain Village– about a 10-15 minute drive.
+Big Sky Resort’s Moonlight Basin area is 10 minutes further up the mountain from Mountain Village.

 Map showing a route from Moonlight Basin Lodging to Big Sky Town Center, marked in blue.
 Key locations include Big Sky Mountain Village and Meadow Village Drive, with an estimated travel time of 23 minutes along U.S. Route 191.